 What Is the Equal Employment Opportunity Commission (EEOC)?

-The Equal Employment Opportunity Commission (EEOC) is a federal agency charged with enforcing laws prohibiting job discrimination.
+The Equal Employment Opportunity Commission (EEOC) is a federal agency charged with enforcing laws which prohibit job discrimination.

 The EEOC investigates charges of discrimination and attempts to settle them when discrimination is found.
 If charges can’t be settled, the EEOC may file a lawsuit on behalf of the individual or the general public.
 (However, the agency notes, “We do not, however, file lawsuits in all cases where we find discrimination.”)

 In addition to investigating complaints and dealing with charges of discrimination, the EEOC conducts outreach programs to prevent future cases of discrimination.
 The EEOC is headquartered in Washington, D.C., and has 53 field offices throughout the United States.

 Legislation covered by the EEOC includes laws that prohibit discrimination, provide for equal pay, and mandate equal access to employment for qualified individuals with disabilities.
 These laws include: